tardisfromtornspace/Bridge-Commander/Documentation/CanonizedStargateAtlantisCityShipREADME.txt

 == Changelog ==
+1.0.1 - Added and adjusted Aurora Cannons to be yellow - thanks @Jovan Blackman for noticing.
+Also removed the excessive prints.
 1.0.0 - Official release
 0.9.8 - Adjsuted AncientCity so it fires the drones faster, thank you Grey da Deg, Grim455, MSR1701 and .truncatedcake0161 0.9.7 - Small shield fixes on hardpoint and tech.